cisco-intersight/terraform-provider-intersight/website/docs/d/management_interface.html.markdown

 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `device_mo_id`:(string)
-* `dn`:(string)
+* `dn`:(string)The Distinguished Name unambiguously identifies an object in the system.
 * `gateway`:(string)Default gateway for the interface.
 * `host_name`:(string)Hostname configured for the interface.
 * `ip_address`:(string)IP address of the interface.
 * `mac_address`:(string)MAC address configured for the interface.
 * `mask`:(string)Netmask for the interface.
 * `moid`:(string)The unique identifier of this Managed Object instance.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
-* `rn`:(string)
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `rn`:(string)The Relative Name uniquely identifies an object within a given context.
+* `switch_id`:(string)Switch Id of the interface.
+* `uem_conn_status`:(string)Status of UEM connection.
 * `virtual_host_name`:(string)Virtual hostname configured for the interface in case of clustered environment.